CahanLab/CellNet_Cloud/readme.md

 If you have >4GB of sequencing data but prefer not to upload your files to S3, we have provided a command line script at the bottom of this README for down-sampling reads to a lower read depth, which you can use to abridge your total file size to ≤4GB.

-## 1. Login to AWS and select the Cloud Formation service from the AWS services menu.
+## 1. Login to AWS and select Cloud Formation from the Services menu:

 ![Services](images/services.png)